xionghuichen/RLAssistant/README.md

 you can find a project demo from the example directory.

 # TODO
-1. be compatible to torch;
+1. to be compatible to torch;
+2. add comment to functions